'We ate each other one by one': The gruesome story of Alexander Pearce the cannibal convict

 Pearce had made it to a settled district where he was helped by a former convict who was working as a shepherd.
 He survived for several weeks by robbing farms and stealing sheep before he was recaptured.

 But Pearce's cannibal confession fell on deaf ears and nobody believed his grisly tale.
-It was simply too farfetched and too horrendous to take seriously.
+It was simply too far-fetched and too horrendous to take seriously.

 Instead, officials thought Pearce had made up the story to cover for his friends who were most likely hiding out somewhere in the Tasmanian Wilderness, surviving as bushrangers.